 In KS2, literacy, numeracy, spellings and times tables are given out each week.
-Topic-based homework may also be given to children on occasion.
+Project-based homework may also be given to children on occasion.
 Children are also encouraged to bring in their home/school reading books on a daily basis.
-Children select their own reading books from specific areas of the library.
-They may be working through ORT staged books, or may have progressed to 'real' books.
-Children in Y3 and Y4 continue to have individual reading sessions in school, although this is not the case in Y5 and Y6, where children manage their own reading.
-Children with SEN continue to follow the policy for Y1-4.
+Children are guided by staff in schools when they select their reading books from specific areas of the school.
+Children in EYFS and Key Stage One have phonic texts as well as interest books as home readers.
+Children who are proficient in theri phonic knowledge may be working through ORT staged books, or may have progressed to 'real' books.

 A record of returned homework is maintained by the class teacher and on occasion, when a child fails to complete a task, they may be asked to complete this during playtime.
-There is a daily, supervised indoor playtime session in KS2.
-There are also rewards in place for children who return their homework.
-Parents are informed when homework isn't returned on three consecutive occasions.
+There is a daily, supervised indoor homework session in KS2 at lunch times.
+Parents are informed when homework is not returned on three consecutive occasions.
 Homework and children's attitudes are discussed during the parents' consultations which take place each term.